Explore

 Increased productivity is a primary reason that many agile development teams adopt kanban.
 Because it encourages you to complete work incrementally, kanban can help you deliver updates and new features to customers more frequently.
 This makes it an ideal approach for agile development teams that practice continuous delivery.

-By design, kanban is flexible and iterative.
+Kanban is flexible and iterative.
 It allows you to easily shift priorities to adapt to changes in the business, customers, and market.
-And there are always opportunities to improve your processes and refine your workflow.
-Kanban can also help teams balance business priorities and manage different types of work — including customer-driven efforts, bug fixes, performance improvements, security, and other technical projects.
+And it encourages the team to look for opportunities to improve your processes and refine your workflow.

 • Faster value creation